srph/scrollbar-compensate/readme.md

 Use this library only if you want the scrollbar compensation library.
 Otherwise, check the alternatives.

 ## Note
-This library isn't available in UMD, but I don't really need it at the moment.
+This library isn't available in UMD because I don't really need it at the moment.
 Please send a PR or submit an issue if you'd like it to be implemented.
 Moreover, no tests yet.